 The values in a stem-and-leaf display are ordered from the minimum to the maximum value.
 Some of the statistics introduced in Modules 3 and 4 can be readily obtained from the stem-and-leaf display.
-In particular, the mode (most common value) and median (middle value) of Module 3 can be quickly determined from the display.
+In particular, the mode (most common value) and median (middle value) can be quickly determined from the display.